-The structure of the paper is as follows.
+The structure of the article is as follows.
 In Section 2, we first develop an extension of temporal epistemic logic that adds the ability to quantify over global states and refer to global state components.
 We then present a semantic model for the environments in which agents choose their actions.
 Building on this model, we show how to construct a model for temporal epistemic logic called strategy space in which runs build in information about the strategy being used by each of the agents.
 We then define a spectrum of logics defined over the resulting semantics.
-These logics are obtained as fragments of the extended temporal epistemic logic, interpreted in strategy space.
+These logics are obtained as fragments of the extended temporal epistemic logic, interpreted in strategy

+- space.
 Section 3 deals with applications of the resulting logics.
-In particular, we show that the logics can express reasoning about implementations of knowledge-based programs, many notions that have been proposed in the area of alternating temporal epistemic logic, game theoretic solution concepts, and problems from computer security.
-Next, in Section 4, we provide results on the complexity of the model checking problem for the various fragments of the logic, identifying fragments with lower complexity than the general problem.
-In Section 5, we conclude with a discussion of related literature.
+In particular, we show that the 124 - 125 logics can express reasoning about implementations of knowledge-based programs, many notions - 126 that have been proposed in the area of alternating temporal epistemic logic, game-theoretic so- - 127 lution concepts, and problems from computer security.
+Next, in Section 4, we provide results on - 128 the complexity of the model-checking problem for the various fragments of the logic, identify- - 129 ing fragments with lower complexity than the general problem.
+In Section 5, we conclude with a - 130 discussion of related literature.